thommysweb/angular-electron-tpl/README.md

 ?
 Would you like to add Angular routing?
 YES
 ?
 Which stylesheet format would you like to use?
 CSS
 ```
+* Set 4 spaces instead of 2.
+* Removed RxJS from the import blacklist.
 <br>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.